 - HBCU/MSI Fellowship Program

-- National Transportation Summer Institute
+- National Summer Transportation Institute

-- Research consortium
+- HBCU/MSI Research Consortium

 For more information about any of the programs listed below, please

 fellowship program offers workplace experiences and learning opportunities at NCDOT to recent graduates with a bachelor’s or master’s degree from one of the state’s HBCU or MSI.
 "Recent graduates" refers to people who have graduated within the past three years.

 Fellows serve a 2-year commitment in a NCDOT unit/division where they learn about the agency and participate in professional certification and development opportunities.
 Fellows will be placed in positions at the department, as needed, and will gain knowledge and experience to prepare them for permanent employment.
 Fellows work 40 hours per week as temporary employees and are paid a competitive wage.

 HBCU/MSI Internship Program

 internship program is an ideal way for graduate and undergraduate students to gain work experience with NCDOT, while learning what a career in the transportation industry can offer.